๐Ÿฅ—Intro to Nutrition

 Medical History Review

-• Documents conditions affecting nutrient needs—diabetes, kidney disease, GI disorders, and cancer all alter nutritional requirements and metabolism
+• Documents conditions affecting nutrient needs.
+Diabetes, kidney disease, GI disorders, and cancer all alter nutritional requirements and metabolism in different ways.

-• Medication review identifies drugs causing nutrient depletions, appetite changes, or GI side effects that impact intake
+• Medication review identifies drugs that cause nutrient depletions, appetite changes, or GI side effects impacting intake.
+For example, proton pump inhibitors can reduce absorption of calcium, magnesium, and B12 over time.

-• Surgical history is critical—gastric bypass, bowel resections, and other procedures permanently alter absorption capacity
+• Surgical history is critical.
+Gastric bypass, bowel resections, and similar procedures permanently alter absorption capacity, which changes nutrient needs for life.

 Nutrition Screening Tools

-• Rapid risk identification designed for efficiency in busy clinical settings—not comprehensive assessment but triage
+• Rapid risk identification designed for efficiency in busy clinical settings.
+These are not comprehensive assessments; they're triage tools.

-• MUST (Malnutrition Universal Screening Tool) uses BMI, unintentional weight loss, and acute disease effect; MNA (Mini Nutritional Assessment) designed specifically for elderly populations
+• MUST (Malnutrition Universal Screening Tool) uses three criteria: BMI, unintentional weight loss, and acute disease effect.
+MNA (Mini Nutritional Assessment) is designed specifically for elderly populations and includes questions about mobility and psychological stress.

-• Triggers full assessment when positive—screening identifies who needs detailed evaluation, not what interventions they need
+• A positive screen triggers a full assessment.
+Screening identifies who needs detailed evaluation, not what interventions they need.
+Never confuse a positive screen with a diagnosis.

-Compare: Screening tools vs. comprehensive assessment—screening is fast and identifies risk, while full assessment diagnoses problems and guides treatment.
-Never confuse a positive screen with a diagnosis; it's a flag that says "look closer."
+Compare: Screening tools vs. comprehensive assessment: screening is fast and identifies risk, while full assessment diagnoses problems and guides treatment.
+A positive screen is a flag that says "look closer."

 Quick Reference Table